Flux Cored, Applications, plus MIG Pipe weld Data.

 weld process changes that can improve both their weld quality and productivity.
 For gods sake visit www.tiptigusa.com

-|WHILE RARELY INTERESTED IN BEST WELD PRACTICES - PROCESS
+WHILE RARELY INTERESTED IN BEST WELD PRACTICES - PROCESS

-CONTROLS, THE WELD INDUSTRY LOVES IT'S "WELD
+CONTROLS, THE WELD INDUSTRY LOVES BEING GUIDED BY "WELD

 decision makers often look to weld codes to provide practical, pipe welding advice